-We also have the following estimate for the second fundamental form of the slices of an inverse mean curvature flow. \begin{lemma}[Cf. Theorem 5.1 \cite{H2001}] Let $\bar\Sigma_t$ be a smooth inverse mean curvature flow in $(M,g)$.
+We also have the following estimate for the second fundamental form of slices of an inverse mean curvature flow. \begin{lemma}[see Theorem 5.1 \cite{H2001}] Let $\bar\Sigma_t$ be a smooth inverse mean curvature flow in $(M,g)$.
 Denote $y_0$ an arbitrary point in $M$ and $\sigma_0$ no greater than the injective radius at $y_0$ such that

 Assuming $\bar\Sigma_t$, $0\leq t<t_0$, has no boundary in $B_{\sigma_0}(y_0)$ and satisfies

 for a given smooth vector field $X$.
 Furthermore

 Then for any $0<\theta<1$, in $\bar\Sigma_t\cap B_{\theta \sigma_0}(y_0)$, we have